Musim Mas: Products

-Musim Mas offers a wide range of products including biodiesel, bleaching earth, bypass fats/rumen bypass fats, commodities, cooking oils, emulsifier-stabilizer blends, emulsifiers, esters, fatty acids, fatty alcohols, household products, margarine/shortening, medium-chain triglycerides, palm wax, refined glycerine, soap/skin care/hygiene products, soap noodles, specialty application oils, specialty fats, surfactants, and vitamin E. In 2021, Musim Mas was ranked 9th on FoodTalks' Global Top 30 Specialty Oil Companies list.
+Musim Mas offers a wide range of products including biodiesel, bleaching earth, bypass fats/rumen bypass fats, commodities, cooking oils, emulsifier-stabilizer blends, emulsifiers, esters, fatty acids, fatty alcohols, household products, margarine/shortening, medium-chain triglycerides, palm wax, refined glycerine, soap/skin care/hygiene products, soap noodles, specialty application oils, specialty fats, surfactants, and vitamin E.

-The company offers more than 70 proprietary brands that are distributed globally.
-Their product portfolio includes cooking oils, margarines, and soaps.
-Among their well-known brands are Lervia, Medicare, and Harmony soaps, Sunco cooking oil, and Surya Gold, Margareta, and Rajni Gold.
-Additionally, the company has launched a new subsidiary called Kevolve Dr MCT, which specializes in selling premium MCT oil products.
+The company owns more than 70 branded products that are distributed globally, including cooking oils, margarines, and soaps.
+Brands include Lervia, Medicare, and Harmony soaps, Sunco cooking oil, and Surya Gold, Margareta, Rajni Gold, and Kevolve Dr MCT.

 Sustainability

-In 2014, Musim Mas introduced a new sustainability policy, affirming its commitment to producing deforestation-free palm oil.
+In 2014, Musim Mas introduced a new sustainability policy, stating a commitment to producing deforestation-free palm oil.

-The company takes measures to mitigate its greenhouse gas emissions by capturing and converting methane gas into energy to power their mills and estates.
+The company says it takes measures to mitigate its greenhouse gas emissions by capturing and converting methane gas into energy to power their mills and estates.
 According to the company, all of Musim Mas' mills are equipped with methane capture facilities, known as biogas plants.

+In 2019, Musim Mas attained POIG (Palm Oil Innovation Group) verification and one of ifs processing mills was certified with RSPO (Roundtable on Sustainable Palm Oil) P&C (Principles and Criteria) 2018.

 In 2021, Musim Mas announced a partnership with AAK and Nestlé to address deforestation outside of plantation concession areas in Aceh, Indonesia.
-The partnership aims to engage approximately 1,000 independent oil palm smallholders within two years, enrolling them in Muslim Mas' smallholders program supported by a Smallholders Hub.
+The partnership aims to engage approximately 1,000 independent oil palm smallholders within two years, enrolling them in Musim Mas' smallholders program supported by a Smallholders Hub.

+In early 2026, a Dutch subsidiary of Musim Mas, Dutch Glycering Refinery (DGR), was accused of dumping ten-thousands of tons of waste salt as a 'soil improver' via a fraudulent network of manure traders, knowing the salt could not be used as soil improver, to save millions of euros in waste processing.